-We have found that maintaining a level of reserves designated for staff continuity £118,440) means that we can offer stability to staff and continuity of delivery for our community, giving us time to plan any necessary changes and be covered for staff redundancy and office closure costs for our office spaces.
-Currently calculated at £168,504 - a figure that reflects how long many of staff have remained with us and the fact we have office bases across our patch.
+We have found that maintaining a level of reserves designated for staff continuity of £118,440 means that we can offer stability to staff and continuity of delivery for our community, giving us time to plan any necessary changes.
+We are also covered for staff redundancy and office closure costs for our office space, and this is currently calculated at £207,997 - a figure that reflects how long many of staff have remained with us and the fact we have office bases across our patch.